archsinner/ais/README.md

 Follow the on-screen instructions to proceed with the installation.

 Notes
+I've changed this to a full gruvbox themed system.
+It is my best dwm gruvbox system yet.

  This script assumes you are running Arch Linux.
 Please ensure you have a stable internet connection before running the script.
 Make sure to review the script before execution to understand what actions will be taken.